 Many of the people reading this have been exposed to my never-ending chatter over the past prep-year.
 The plan was developed with the help of discussions with many people, and with the resources provided by Mike Gordon and others on the Mississippi River Paddlers website; he and those who post on that site provide excellent information and support for those who take on the challenge of the Mississippi.

 In discussions about the trip, people typically ask “why” with a look of pity for my lack of mental ability.
-Because the best answer is likely, “character flaw,” I think I will leave the rationale as “something big for a bucket list item.”
+Though the best answer is likely, “character flaw,” I think I will leave the rationale as “something big for a bucket list item.”

 The next question is usually, “how many people do this?”
 I have always responded, “a lot.”
 I now have better information based on the great resources of the Mississippi River Paddlers (a plug, in case this blog entices you to try the trip).
 Based on my review of the materials posted on that website: